Sun-lab/SDAN/SDAN-v2/README.md

 ## Code Structure Overview

 **Tip**: To reproduce our results, please follow the Code Structure Overview below to set up the codebase.
+The comparison scripts are stored in the `SDAN-Comparison/` subdirectory rather than the main `SDAN/` directory.
+Before running the code, please ensure that all files are placed in the correct locations according to the expected directory structure.

 <pre>
 SDAN/